Eleven Questions With Author Becci Murray

-I chatted with Karen to ask eleven questions that will give you an inside look at the author behind the books.
+I chatted with Becci to ask eleven questions that will give you an inside look at the author behind the books.

 1. How would you describe yourself in five words?

-5. What is your favorite meal to cook?
+6. Where is your favorite place to write?

-10. If you could co-write a book with any author, who would it be?
+8. If you could invite any author to your house for a dinner party, who would it be?